 Since Thais are a social bunch and enjoy a drink or three in a social gathering scenario, Pad Kee Mao was born being a quick semi-dry and rather spicy stir fry cobbled together from ingredients hanging about to munch on while drinking.

 So it turns out to be a sort of ‘do as you please’ noodle dish where any type of noodles will do.
+It’s going to be spicy so if you want a non-spicy wide noodle dish try Rad Na.

 The only requirement for drunken noodles is that the dish must be really quite spicy (though that doesn’t stop you taming it by reducing the chili content), must be a semi-dry style stir fry and comply with the tasty, pretty, nice smelling, and well-balanced requirements Thai cuisine.